 Competition in the precious metals mining industry is primarily for mineral rich properties that can be developed and produced economically; the technical expertise to find, develop, and operate such properties; the labour to operate the properties; and the capital for the purpose of funding such properties.
 Many competitors not only explore for and mine precious metals, but conduct refining and marketing operations on a global basis.
 Such competition may result in the Company being unable to acquire desired properties, to recruit or retain qualified employees or to acquire the capital necessary to fund its operations and develop its properties.
-Existing or future competition in the mining industry could materially adversely affect the Company's prospects for mineral exploration and success in the future
+Existing or future competition in the mining industry could materially adversely affect the Company's prospects for mineral exploration and success in the future.

-The Company has announced a proposed business combination with Kenai Resources Limited which would if completed give the Company control over the Sao Chico gold project located close to the Company's Palito Mine.
+On 18 July 2013, the Company completed the acquisition of Kenai Resources Limited which also gives the Company control over the Sao Chico gold project located close to the Company's Palito Mine.